Definition of Rust array

 How Rust Array Works?

-As we all know, array allocates memory blocks in a sequential manner and they are static.
+As we all know, an array sequentially allocates memory blocks that are static.
 Arrays can be mutable and immutable.
 In Rust, there are three ways to create an immutable array.
 Let us see each one of them in detail.

 1. Array with no data type

-It is possible to create array without mentioning the data types.
+It is possible to create an array without mentioning the data types.
 Let us see how we can write that.
-Suppose there are six elements and we don’t want to mention the data type.
+Suppose there are six elements, and we don’t want to mention the data type.
 Then, we will write the program as shown below.

 let arry = [ 13 , 241 , 33 , 24 , 15 , 65 ] ;